Variations on a theme by Leonardo da Vinci.

-“Amore la sola mi fa remirare, la sol mi fa sollecita questa gratitudine/rimunerazione” [She alone makes me think of love; she alone makes for me this eager gratitude/reward]
+“Amore la sola mi fa remirare, la sol mi fa sollecitar questa gratitudine/rimunerazione” [She alone makes me think of love; she alone makes me seek this gratification/reward]

 Given the veiled reference to orgasm, this seems to be a bawdy love-song.
-The notes themselves add up to something quite extraordinary: the only surviving fragment of a melody by Leonardo da Vinci.
+The notes themselves add up to something rather extraordinary: the only surviving melody by Leonardo da Vinci.
 My piece explores this melody, and alludes to Leonardo’s obsession: human flight.
-Designs and calculations for flying-machines fill many pages of his notebooks, and accounts of flight and birds also abound – both in his favole, or short stories, and in his observations and drawings.
+Designs and calculations for flying-machines fill many pages of his notebooks, and accounts of flight and birds also abound – both in his favole (short stories) and in his observations and drawings.
 After the melody has been played in simple form, eight short variations explore its possibilities, culminating in a song-like finale in which the sax soars briefly like a bird above a rumbling landscape.
 The piece ends with a restatement of the melody itself.

 Giles Swayne 2009